Police bodycams show 'swift' takedown of Nashville shooter

-Bodycam footage shows the “swift” action of police storming a Nashville Christian school and shooting dead the suspect in less than 15 minutes.
+Bodycam footage has revealed the “swift” action of police storming a Nashville Christian school and shooting dead an armed suspect in less than 15 minutes.

 An edited clip from cameras worn by two responding officers was released by the Metropolitan Nashville Police Department.